How Will Data Science Accelerate the Circular Economy?

 💡 Data analysts and engineers can implement pipelines using a central data warehouse to collect and process raw data to feed LCA calculations.

-The final result can be a self-service database of harmonized tables containing transactional records covering the full cycle from raw material collection to store delivery.
+The final result can be a self-service database of harmonised tables containing transactional records covering the full cycle from raw material collection to store delivery.

 💡 For more details,